Leveraging faculty research in partnership with South Bend

 This fall, she’s hitting the ground running with a variety of programs.

 Her focus will be on leveraging faculty research in collaboration with community partners to advance the common good and respond to local issues.
-This work is core to the Center for Social Concerns’ mission and also aligns with Notre Dame’s new strategic framework, which places a priority on expanding and building upon genuine partnerships with South Bend.
+This work is core to the Institute for Social Concerns’ mission and also aligns with Notre Dame’s new strategic framework, which places a priority on expanding and building upon genuine partnerships with South Bend.

 Williams-Preston’s plans include taking faculty into South Bend to familiarize them with the city, bringing faculty and community partners together to apply their expertise to specific problems, and facilitating opportunities for students to get involved in the community in meaningful ways.